UDC-GAC/gem5McPATparse/README.md

 ## Software needed
 It has been tested in a Linux distribution with `gcc version 5.2.1`, `bison version 3.0.2`, `flex 2.5.39` and `make 4.0`

+The template has been adapted for the [last version](https://code.google.com/archive/p/mcpat/downloads) of [McPAT 1.0].
+The gem5 version tested is from [03/2015](https://github.com/gem5/gem5/commit/8909843a76c723cb9d8a0b1394eeeba4d7abadb1), but it should work for a more recent version.

 # Limitations
 This first version is focused on the compatibility of the output of memory system and core in gem5 with the input of McPAT.
 Thus, other components such as PCIe will be ignored by the moment.